Hop til indhold

 What will it cost to transfer my savings to PFA?

-If you make payments to your PFA pension plan, PFA does not charge a fee when you transfer pension savings from other companies.
+If you make payments into your PFA pension plan, PFA does not charge a fee to receive your pension savings from other companies.

 Generally, the company that you are transferring your savings from will charge a transfer fee.